TRAINEE JOCKEY COURSE

 Afternoons: Return to placement yards to complete evening stables as part of a full-time team of staff.

 The Trainee Jockey Course is open to all EU Nationals and is funded by the Kildare & Wicklow Education and Training Board, Horse Racing Ireland and other industry stakeholders.
 To be eligible for the Trainee Jockey course you must register for this course through your local Department of Social Protection(DSP)/Intreo office.
 If you are applying from an EU country other than Ireland please contact RACE for more information on how to apply from abroad.

 Tuition and accommodation are free of charge to EU residents and eligible trainees (depending on age and circumstances) are paid a weekly allowance by SOLAS.
 Meals are heavily subsidised, but do require a contribution by candidates.
 There is an upfront payment of up to €1,100 required for equipment and uniform, however a refund is made where a student’s own equipment (back protector, boots, etc) are deemed suitable and in compliance with safety standards.
 There is a fee of €125 (as of 2020) to take part in a trial for the course.

-Candidates wishing to apply MUST attend one of our Open Days (These dates are: 13th February, 27th February, 6th March, 20th March, 27th March, 3rd April, 17th April, 1st May, 8th May.
-All Open Days fall on a Tuesday and start at 2pm) and we host 2 residential Trial weeks (5 days and nights) in early July after which students are selected.
+Candidates wishing to apply MUST attend one of our Open Days and we host 2 residential Trial weeks (5 days and nights) in late June/early July after which students are selected.

 This is not essential, but candidates must complete a suitability test.
 Anyone applying for this course without previous riding experience will be required to demonstrate a high level of determination and motivation to succeed and a strong wiliness to apply themselves to every aspect of this course.